State Disaster Mitigation Plan

 - sets out 37 short to medium term actions for delivery across government to address existing policy and program gaps

-- supports the development of place-based disaster adaptation planning.
+- supports the development of locally-implemented, regionally coordinated and state facilitated disaster adaptation planning.

 The SDMP has been informed by technical analysis, research, previous inquiries, expertise, and broad stakeholder and community engagement.